ayoitssmit/FinAdvicer/README.md

-# FinAdvicer
+# FinAdviser

-FinAdvicer is a financial advice application designed to help users manage their finances, view dashboards, and project future financial states.
+FinAdviser is a financial advice application designed to help users manage their finances, view dashboards, and project future financial states.

 ## Features